 - Historians may point to a Civil War battle in Hardin County, Tennessee.

 - Music buffs may start singing the chorus to a Neil Diamond song.

 But question someone who knows his or her Bible, and Shiloh means something far more significant.

-Shiloh is a Promise and a Person
+Shiloh in the Bible: a Promise & a Person

 The patriarch Jacob first spoke of Shiloh on his deathbed, giving a promise to the tribe of Judah: